-This Vancouver based organization has been providing support to women in construction since the early ’80s.
-CCW thrives on its core goals of retaining talented women in a male-dominated industry.
+This Vancouver-based organization has been providing support to women in construction since the early ’80s.
+CCW thrives on its core goal of retaining talented women in a male-dominated industry.
 The percentages of women in the trades have fluctuated over the years, which is why groups like CCW are crucial.

 CWW gives members access to a vast member directory that is key for networking and exposure, as well as monthly events and professional affiliation.

 Committee members volunteer their time to provide support, mentoring, and community involvement for women in construction.
 They uphold dedication to increasing women’s representation in the industry.

 Students enrolled in any trades, or construction-related credential program can become members of CCW for free.
 Students also can apply for one of four $1000.00 bursaries to assist with future career goals.

 In each podcast episode, hosts Nat Brown and Sylvie Hall interview an entrepreneur, small business owner, or industry leader.
 They strive to help share their story and offer valuable tips and tricks to thrive in business.

 The Female Founders Network is a growing Facebook community and a great place to meet with like-minded women and learn easily absorbable and attainable business advice.
 Membership gives access to publication privileges, connections and mentorship with women all over the world in business.